-- Security, password, and settings protected by these passwords - User-defined data, like setups or data lists - Settings that relate to an integration of the instrument in a measurement setup. - To restore the factory defaults, select System Config > Setup > Settings > Factory Preset.

-Note: Perform a "Factory Preset" only if it is necessary.
+- Security, password, and settings protected by these passwords - User-defined data, like setups or data lists - Settings that relate to an integration of the instrument in a measurement setup. - ▶ NOTICE!
+Execute a "Factory Preset" only if it is necessary.
 After a "Factory Preset", the network connection to the instrument no longer exists.